-The Chief Actuary carries out the responsibilities of the Actuarial function, which includes the calculation of the Company's UK GAAP and Solvency II technical provisions, ensuring that the methodologies and models underlying the technical provisions are appropriate and assessing uncertainties underlying the estimates.
+The Chief Actuary carries out the responsibilities of the Actuarial function, which includes coordinating the Company's UK GAAP and Solvency II technical provisions calculations, ensuring that the methodologies and models underlying the technical provisions are appropriate and assessing uncertainties underlying the estimates.
 The Actuarial function is also responsible for assessing the appropriateness of the Company's underwriting policy and the adequacy of its reinsurance programme.
 Section B.6 provides further detail on the activities of the Actuarial function.